Inrad Optics (INRD) versus Its Competitors Head-To-Head Comparison

 |-5.72%

-Inrad Optics has a beta of -0.27, suggesting that its stock price is 127% less volatile than the S&P 500.
-Comparatively, Inrad Optics’ rivals have a beta of -1.06, suggesting that their average stock price is 206% less volatile than the S&P 500.
+Inrad Optics has a beta of -0.27, meaning that its stock price is 127% less volatile than the S&P 500.
+Comparatively, Inrad Optics’ competitors have a beta of -1.06, meaning that their average stock price is 206% less volatile than the S&P 500.

 Inrad Optics, Inc. engages in the development, manufacture, and marketing of products and services for use in photonics industry sectors.
 It specializes in the crystal-based optical components and devices, custom optical components from both glass and metal, and precision optical and opto-mechanical assemblies.
 The company was founded in April 1973 and is headquartered in Northvale, NJ.